 Sexual Health Checkup: Convenient & Confidential

-* We do not treat HIV and do not provide post exposure prophylaxis (PEP) for HIV.
+* We do not treat HIV.
 HIV treatment is currently not available in private clinics in UAE.
 Hepatitis treatment involves hepatology referral.

 We do not offer consultation on phone or online.
 Please visit the clinic.